An open workshop on safety, orientation and sovereignty

 That’s how people work.

-Digital systems are complex, constantly changing and rarely self-explanatory.
+Digital systems are complex, constantly changing and rarely explain themselves clearly to everyone.
 If you use them without understanding every detail, you are not doing anything wrong.
 It becomes challenging when uncertainties remain unspoken.

 This idea was born out of this: